sridevirajkumar26/etl-validation-toolkit/README.md

 - Memory-efficient chunked validation for 5M+ row datasets using streaming statistics
 - BI dashboard reconciliation against database ground truth
 - A Great Expectations port of the checks
-- A pytest harness so each check fails CI on data quality regression
-- Snowflake / BigQuery connector layer (currently uses CSV fixtures)

 Feedback and pull requests welcome.